microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

         * `icon`: Optional.
 If you don't specify "icon" property, it will use the default icon.
 Otherwise, specify the name of icon file that is located under the template folder.

         * `tags`: Optional.
+You can specify a list of tags that describes the template.

         * `isPreview`: Optional.
 Flag to mark the template as preview.
 See [Testing Preview Workbook Templates](#testing-preview-workbook-templates) for more details

+For more details on the schema of the gallery file, view the [Gallery JSON schema](./schema/gallery.json).

 ## How to create a gallery file
-Create a gallery file with the above schema under the `gallery\` folder.
+Create a gallery file with the above schema under the `\gallery` folder.
-### Gallery naming convention
+ // TODO about naming convention
-//TODO

 ### Gallery Restrictions
 - A template can be associated with one or more galleries
 - A template should only appear once in a category
 - A category should only appear once in a gallery

-For more details on the schema of the gallery file, view the [Gallery JSON schema](./schema/gallery.json).

 # How to make changes (add, modify templates)